The Australian Voices: 2010–2021

 In 2016, they released their own album, Reverie, with ABC Classics, presenting their other Australian commissions.

 The album Elsewhere was released in 2019.
 In 2020, they announced 22 new choral commissions for established and emerging Australian composers to be performed in the future.

 In August 2021, Hamilton announced that he would step down from the role of artistic director and conductor.
 He cited difficulties during the COVID-19 pandemic, including being stranded in Germany for an extended period of time, the inability to return to Australia, and since finding work and opportunities in Germany.

-2021 – present
+2021–present

-Brisbane based composer, John Rotar, joined as artistic director in October 2021.
+Brisbane based composer, John Rotar, joined as artistic director in October 2021. in 2024, the albums Far and Near and Painted in Dirt were released, including pieces by Rotar.